nanobox-io/nanobox-guides-old/source/emberjs/index.html.md

 ```

 ## Application Config
-If you already have an application you'd like to run on nanobox you'll simply need to [make it accessible to the host](#make-it-accessible), otherwise follow the steps below to create an application.
+If you already have an application you'd like to run with nanobox you'll simply need to [make it accessible to the host](#make-it-accessible), otherwise follow the steps below to create an application.

 #### Create an Application
 Part of what makes nanobox so useful is you don't have to have ember, or nodejs installed on your local machine to utilize them.
 We're going to create a development environment in which you will generate your ember application.